joey-xyz/website/content/cv/_index.md

 - Led team of 4 on Strategic Research to design Coin Wallet feature; 75% adoption rate in one quarter.

-- Built and managed the User Chats research program (Voice of the Customer) with a dedicated participant pool of 200 users; increased program participation as mentor to all client-facing roles from 40% to 80%.
+- Built and managed the User Chats research program (Voice of the Customer) with a dedicated participant pool of 5,000 users, including 200 "power users" for urgent needs; increased program participation as mentor to all client-facing roles from 40% to 80%.

 - Architected the Airtable Insights Repo; simplified self-service knowledge access for 40+ people across 5 depts.